seanluyk/AudioCleanup/Sox_Basics.md

 sox -m inputfile1.wav inputfile2.wav outputfile.wav
 ~~~
 - This will create one file that mixes the other files together
+- Let's combine rain.wav with thunder.wav to create a storm
 - Using the remix command, you can also mix individual channels from multiple files together very easily, although we won't work on this today
 - Play back the file you created using the merge command
 ### 2.3 Modify files